intuiface/intuiface-cdk/libs/core/README.md

 @Action({
     displayName: 'Set volume', // the display name of the action
     description: 'Set the volume.', // the description of the action
-    validate: true // boolean for parameters validation }) public setVolume(
+    validate: true // boolean for parameter validation }) public setVolume(
     @Parameter({ // declaration of the parameter
-        name: 'volume', // the name of the parameter (has to match with the parameter)
+        name: 'volume', // the name of the parameter (has to match the parameter)
         displayName: 'Volume', // the display name of the parameter
         description: 'Desired volume of the media', // the description of the parameter
         defaultValue: 1, // the default value of the parameter